2013

 It stole the spotlight, so I thought I would give it a go.

-I need to switch up my cheeses. used what I had in my refrigerator: Swiss, Romano and mozzarella.
+I need to switch up my cheeses.
+I used what I had in my refrigerator: Swiss, Romano and mozzarella.
 The flavor was still nice, but the mozzarella made the dish watery and chewy.

 So, when you follow this "recipe" keep in mind that it is a work in progress.
 Feel free to substitute cheeses and herbs to your liking and let me know what you find!